Signed in as:

 Rapid coastal urbanization, changing ecosystems, and growing demands are adding challenging complexities to the coastal systems we live in and aim to understand.
 Addressing these challenges requires increased knowledge, innovative tools, and stronger collaboration across the coastal community.

-The result was a community-driven vision organized around three key coastal challenges.
-The USCRP advances this vision by supporting research that advances coastal science, informs decision-making, and benefits coastal communities across the US.
+This vision guides USCRP’s efforts to support research that advances coastal science, informs decision-making, and benefits coastal communities across the United States.

 As unpredictable environmental conditions affect the rates of changing shorelines and storm intensity, and coastal urbanization continues to increase, an understanding of long-term coastal evolution is critical.